-Nuisance has been mentioned a number of times so far.
-The legal meaning of the word is not the same as the ordinary meaning.
-A nuisance can either be litigated in court under the common law, or it can be dealt with under the Local Government Act 1993 (Tas) (LGA), which gives a solid definition of nuisance.
-This section deals only with the Local Government Act 1993, as pursuing a nuisance action under common law will most certainly require legal advice, whereas a complaint to council under the LGA can be done by a person online or over the phone.
+This section deals with nuisance under the Local Government Act 1993 (the LGA).
+A complaint to council under the LGA can be done by a person online or over the phone.
 However, the legislation is unclear as to whether a nuisance must cause a harm to the person who brings the nuisance to the attention of council.
 The standard appears to be the health, safety or welfare of the public.

 Under section 199 of the LGA, a nuisance is anything that: